Becoming a councillor

 If you plan to stand as an independent councillor, you should contact the electoral services team at electoralservices@hackney.gov.uk or 020 8356 3232.

 Whether you are standing as a member of a political party or as an independent councillor, you will need to be officially nominated.
-This means getting 10 people who are registered electors in your ward to sign your nomination papers.
+This means getting 2 registered electors from the ward you’re standing in to sign your nomination papers.
 This must be submitted with other relevant paperwork.

 Nomination packs are available from our elections office or from the Electoral Commission.